romanornr/via-core-docs/architecture_overview.md

 - **DA Dispatcher**: Orchestrates the submission of data to Celestia

 This integration is critical for the security of the Via L2 system, as it ensures that all transaction data is publicly available, allowing anyone to reconstruct the state of the L2 chain if needed.

+### 3.8 External Node

+The External Node is a read-replica of the main validator node.
+It continuously synchronizes state and metadata from the main node and serves JSON-RPC requests locally, offloading read traffic from the validator and enabling horizontal scaling of RPC access.

+Key capabilities:
+- Read-only RPC serving for state queries and historical lookups
+- Optional local components for performance and observability (Merkle tree, consistency checker, BTC watcher, metrics exporters)
+- Optional proxying or forwarding of transaction submissions to the main node

+See [external_node.md](external_node.md) for implementation details and deployment guidance.

 ## 4. Component Interactions